strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 The UTO is available as alpha feature since Strimzi 0.36.0, so we need to enable a feature gate in order to use it.
 [Strimzi 0.38.0](https://github.com/strimzi/strimzi-kafka-operator/releases/tag/0.38.0) adds Prometheus metrics and pause reconciliation feature.

-**This is not production ready yet, but the plan is to move it to beta in Strimzi 0.39.0, where it will be enabled by default.**
+**The plan is to move it to beta in Strimzi 0.39.0, where it will be enabled by default.**
 **Tests show that UTO consumes approximately 40% less CPU and 30% less memory than the BTO.**

 ```sh